NCAR/climate-primer-water/doc/ch4_gcms.rst

    limitations, and best practices (while not evaluating or recommending specific adaptation or mitigation policies).

-4.3 What do climate projections and IPCC climate change scenarios mean and their assumptions
+4.3 What climate projections and IPCC climate-change scenarios mean and their assumptions
 -------------------------------------------------------------------------------------------------

 Since the early iterations of the IPCC process, a suite of coordinated